 Here’s a look at my personal morning practice.
 Please feel free to try any or all of these suggestions.

 1) Drink water.
-Water is a cure-all, so let's heal our lives by doing this first thing everyday.
-Drinking a glass or two of water upon rising helps to flush the digestive system and rehydrate the body after a night's sleep.
-I suggest warm (or room temp) water so that your body can absorb it easier than cold water so early in the AM.
-Add a little lemon or organic apple cider vinegar to help balance your body's pH.
-If you'd like to learn more about what types of drinking water are best, Dr. Mercola has just the news for you.
+Water is a cure-all, so let’s heal our lives by doing this first thing everyday.
+Drinking a glass or two of water upon rising helps to flush the digestive system and rehydrate the body after a night’s sleep.
+I suggest warm (or room temp) water so that your body can absorb it easier than cold water early in the AM.
+I add a squeeze of lemon and a tsp of finely chopped fresh ginger.
+Be sure to drink filtered or spring water (best option).
+I am currently using a Zero Water pitcher.
+So far, so good.

-2) Breakfast & tea.
-Many people might not be very hungry upon rising so you might save breakfast for the last step in your morning routine (but don't skip it)!
-I'm usually ravenous when I wake up and find that eating helps to ground me before the rest of my practice.
+2) Breakfast & Elixir.
+After hydrating, it’s elixir time.
+Do you have favorite morning beverage?
+Currently mine is a single cup of locally-roasted coffee (decaf) with a scoop of Om mushroom powder and Nutpods French Vanilla almond-coconut creamer.
+Holy bliss!
+Many people report to not be very hungry upon rising so you might save breakfast for the last step in your morning routine (but don’t skip it)!
+I’m usually ravenous when I wake up and find that eating helps to ground me.
 What you eat depends on your body type too.
-You might like an alkalizing green smoothie in the morning; I prefer a warm bowl of oatmeal topped with almond butter and berries.
+I currently prefer some variation of Medical Medium’s Liver Rescue Smoothie and a warm bowl of oatmeal topped with berries and a scoop of nut butter.
 Experimenting with different types of breakfast will help you determine what makes you feel satiated and gives you sustainable energy until lunchtime.
-You may also prefer coffee to tea.
-While I absolutely LOVE coffee (americanos are my jam), I recently switched to matcha in the morning which gives me a nice energy boost but is less anxiety-producing than a cup of joe.

 3) Journaling/ morning pages.
 Writing is one of the very best paths to self discovery.
-Take 5-10 minutes to jot down your thoughts and feelings each day.
-Julia Cameron, creator of The Artist's Way, suggests Morning Pages, which is stream of conscious writing.
-She says "There is no wrong way to do Morning Pages, they are not high art.
-They are about anything and everything that crosses your mind."
-She also describes them as "meeting your shadow and taking it out for a cup of coffee."
+But don’t just take my word for it!
+Take at least 5-10 minutes to jot down your thoughts and feelings each day.
+Julia Cameron, author of The Artist’s Way, suggests Morning Pages, which is stream-of-conscious style writing.
+She says “There is no wrong way to do Morning Pages, they are not high art.
+They are about anything and everything that crosses your mind.”
+She also describes them as “meeting your shadow and taking it out for a cup of coffee.”
 Watch her 2-minute video explaining Morning Pages.
 For me, journaling/morning pages are like taking a brain dump.
-It's an opportunity to empty my mind of all negative/mundane BS and create space for...
+It’s an opportunity to empty my mind of all negative/mundane BS and create space for…

 4) Meditation.
-"Peace comes from within.
-Do not seek it without." - Buddha.
+“Peace comes from within.
+Do not seek it without.” – Buddha.
 In a world that is so fast-paced and chaotic at times, this is the best way to slooowwww down.
-Meditation is an opportunity to get quiet, to go within, of self-acceptance, of experiencing the calm before the storm (or in the midst of it).
+Meditation is an opportunity to get quiet, to go within, for self-acceptance, for experiencing the calm before the storm (or in the midst of it).
 Many find it difficult to meditate.
-"It's so hard", I always hear.
-Well, that's why it is a practice, and I assure you that each day the practice will be different depending on how you feel and how active your monkey mind is.
+Well, that’s why it is a practice, and I assure you that each day the practice will be different depending on how you feel and how active your monkey mind is.
 But as you continue with this each day, I guarantee that you will start to become more mindful, accepting and loving of all areas of your life.
 Something I also like to point out is that meditation is not just a mindfulness practice but a chance to connect with your body through breath and stillness.
 It is a wonderful time to simply feel alive as you start your day.
-If you are new to meditation, here are some guided medis from Tara Brach to get started with.
+If you are new to meditation, here are some guided meditations from Tara Brach to get started with.

 5) Prayer/ Intention/ Gratitude.
 Deepak Chopra says the best time to plant your intentions is during the period after meditation, while your awareness remains centered in the quiet field of all possibilities.
 I find this to be a potent time to say affirming prayers of thanks to the Universe for the day ahead.
-(Doreen Virtue has some wonderful guidelines for prayer).
 I give thanks for all that I have and all that is yet to come.
 This is my favorite part of the morning, when I feel truly connected to Source, fully trusting that I have everything I need in this life to flow with the day ahead.
 Your thoughts create your reality, so take a moment to get a good perspective.
 This will change your life!

 I hope that you find these tools useful as you begin again each morning.
 If you do not have time for all of these steps, pick one or two that is manageable for you (in addition to eating breakfast).
 Stretching, yoga and exercise would be great additions as well.
 (I like to move my body mid-morning).
 I would love to hear what works for you!
 Please feel free to comment on the blog or send me an email.
 Everyday blessings.